pierrecnalb/White-Renamer/README.md

 ## Why another batch renamer ?

-Many free batch renamers are clumsy and look like this :
+Most free batch renamers are clumsy and difficult to use :
+* It is often difficult to really understand what changes are made.
+* There is no clear process to describe what

 ![screenshot1](/Screenshots/SuperRenamer.png)

 ## Features